List of State Regulations and Amusement Safety Officials

 Below you’ll find a list of State Amusement Ride Safety Agencies and Contacts.
 Be sure to contact the official in charge to get detailed information regarding safety regulation of indoor jump centers in your city or state as most of these agencies primarily deal with amusement parts or carnival rides.
 In some states regulation and inspections are done by your local city, not state.

-If you find the information below outdated or inaccurate please let us know.
+If you find any information on this page outdated or inaccurate please let us know.

 Alabama